ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/delete.rst

 Delete Victim Security Labels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To delete a Security Label from a Victim, use the following format where ``{securityLabel}`` is replaced with the name of a Security Label:
+To delete a Security Label from a Victim, use the following format, where ``{securityLabel}`` is replaced with the name of a Security Label:

 .. code::